coworking-metz/tickets-backend/README.md

 To properly configure auth, here are the following environment variables to set:
 - `OAUTH_FOLLOW_WHITELIST`: list of origins that are allowed to retrieve JWT tokens, separated by commas.
 Trailing slash does matter.
+- `OAUTH_FOLLOW_ANY`: if you want to allow any origin.
+This should not be enabled in production.
+Default to 0.
 - `WORDPRESS_BASE_URL`: WordPress server managing users.
 Default to `https://www.coworking-metz.fr/`.
 - `WORDPRESS_OAUTH_CLIENT_ID`: WordPress OAuth plugin client identifier.
 You will find it the plugin settings.
 - `WORDPRESS_OAUTH_CLIENT_SECRET`: WordPress OAuth plugin client secret.
 You will find it the plugin settings.